creativeheadz/VSA10/README.md

 # VSA 10 API Tool

 This tool provides a set of Python scripts to interact with the VSA 10 API.
-It allows you to automate various tasks, such as retrieving device information, managing groups, and running automation workflows.
+It allows you to execute various tasks, such as retrieving device information, managing groups, and running automation workflows.
+It is primarily meant to allow you to conveniently explore the VSA 10 API without the need of setting up Postman or overcomplicating things.

 ## Prerequisites